When the denizens of Bangkok want to escape to the beach on a long weekend, the resort town of Pattaya is usually the first choice.

 Unfortunately there are no real bars along the gay beach but a great place to enjoy a sundowner with that new friend is just a short hop away.
 Dick's Café at nearby Jomtien Complex has brought a smattering of its Bangkok style to this recently opened branch.
 The interior is artsy and comfortable, though most popular is the outdoor seating and the new romantic garden setting just across the road.
 Friendly service, good and cheap food, reasonably priced drinks and no hassle from money boys ensures this is one of Pattaya's most popular gay additions.

-Divarium Cafe Bar and Restaurant is a cafe, bar & restaurant open from 4pm to late everyday in the Jomtien complex.
-Many boys are here for serving you with smile and energy.
-Question Mark Bar is another favorite local gay bar in Jomtien Complex with a pool table downstairs.
+Question Mark Bar is another favorite local gay bar in Jomtien Complex with a pool table downstairs and fairly standard opening hours from 4pm to late everyday.
+Many boys are found here serving you with smile and energy.
 The friendly Thai staff offer massage services upstairs.
 The adjacent QM Bar serves a menu of breakfast, burgers, sandwiches and snacks.

 Thappraya Rd which is runs parallel to the beach area offers many gay restaurants and bars.
 Bamboo's Gay Bar Restaurant Small, fun gay bar & restaurant which gets busy in the late afternoon with the beach crowd, and stays open until about midnight.
-4-T bar and Big Kiss Bar are close by with nice boys and good drinks.
-Cocka2 Bar is super friendly and drinks are also reasonably priced.
+4-T bar is close by with nice boys and good drinks.
+Cocka2 Bar is one on the most established bars which is super friendly with drinks that are reasonably priced.
 It's a great place for people watching.

 BED & BOARD